 Derivative instruments are carried at fair value and included in the Consolidated Balance Sheets.
 Gains and losses from derivative instruments are reported in other activities in the Consolidated Statements of Activities.
 The University may be exposed to financial loss should a derivative counterparty fail to perform pursuant to the instrument.
 In the case of exchange-traded derivatives, the counterparty is the exchange itself.
-In the case of "overthe-counter" derivatives, the counterparty is typically a financial institution.
+In the case of over-the-counter derivatives, the counterparty is typically a financial institution.
 Counterparty risks are mitigated by using creditworthy counterparties, settling positions periodically, and requiring collateral to be posted at predetermined levels of exposure.

-Not including University derivative instruments held by various alternative investment funds, University financial assets invested in derivative instruments had a fair value of \$83.9 million and \$136.7 million at June 30, 2011 and 2010, respectively, which are included in endowment investments on the Consolidated Balance Sheets.
+Not including University derivative instruments held by various alternative investment funds, University financial assets invested in derivative instruments had a fair value of \$19.9 million and \$83.9 million at June 30, 2012 and 2011, respectively, which are included in endowment investments on the Consolidated Balance Sheets.

-The University liabilities arising from variable-to-fixed interest rate swap agreements associated with certain University debt obligations had an aggregated fair value of \$47.5 million and \$60.9 million at June 30, 2011 and 2010, respectively, and are included in other liabilities on the Consolidated Balance Sheets.
-The fair value represents the estimated amount the University would be required to pay to terminate these agreements as of the respective fiscal year end.
-The University recorded in the Consolidated Statements of Activities an unrealized gain of \$13.4 million in 2011 and an unrealized loss of \$5.2 million in 2010 due to changes in fair value of the swaps.
+The University liabilities arising from variable-to-fixed interest rate swap agreements associated with certain University debt obligations had an aggregated fair value of \$109.1 million and \$47.5 million at June 30, 2012 and 2011, respectively, and are included in other liabilities on the Consolidated Balance Sheets.
+The fair value represents the estimated amount the University would be required to pay to terminate these agreements as of the respective fiscal year-end.
+The University recorded in the Consolidated Statements of Activities an unrealized loss of \$61.6 million and an unrealized gain of \$13.4 million in 2012 and 2011, respectively, due to changes in fair value of the swaps.

-The aggregate notional amount of the swap agreements associated with University debt was \$430.7 million and \$448.6 million at June 30, 2011 and 2010, respectively.
+The aggregate notional amount of the swap agreements associated with University debt was \$425.7 million and \$430.7 million at June 30, 2012 and 2011, respectively.
 These swaps were entered into for the sole purpose of hedging the interest payable on the University's Series 2000, 2002, 2005, and 2007 VRDBs.
 As such, the notional amounts and maturity dates of the swap agreements precisely matched the VRDBs they were intended to hedge at the time the agreements were executed.
-As the VRDBs were subsequently modified or refinanced, the University terminated or amended various swap agreements in 2010 to achieve closer alignment with the current debt obligations.
-The variable interest rates received by the University under the swap agreements are either 67% or 70% of one- or three-month LIBOR, while the fixed rates paid by the University range from 3.24% to 5.14%.
+As the VRDBs were subsequently modified or refinanced, the University terminated or amended various swap agreements to achieve closer alignment with the current debt obligations.
+The variable interest rates received by the University under the swap agreements are either 67% or 70% of one- or three-month LIBOR, while the fixed rates paid by the University range from 3.25% to 5.14%.
 Net swap payments made or received by the University are reported in interest expense in the Consolidated Statements of Activities.
-No collateral was called or posted during 2011 with respect to these swap agreements.
-Furthermore, the University does not anticipate ever posting collateral pursuant to these swap agreements since the collateral thresholds applicable to the University are infinite at the University's current credit ratings.
+No collateral was called or posted during 2012 or 2011 with respect to these swap agreements.
+Furthermore, the University does not anticipate posting collateral pursuant to these swap agreements since the collateral thresholds applicable to the University are infinite at the University's current credit ratings.